According to Forbes, only 1 out of 3 small businesses make it past the 10-year mark.

 I don’t know about you, but that statistic is f*cking scary…

-If you’re not building your wellness business for the long haul, then why are you building a wellness business at all?
+If you’re not building your coaching business for the long haul, then why are you building a coaching business at all?

-To avoid wasting your time and money on a failing health practice, here are 5 reasons why your wellness business isn’t sustainable:
+To avoid wasting your time and money on a failing health practice, here are 5 reasons why your coaching business isn’t sustainable:

 1. There’s no plan in place.